samehshi/portfolio-master/_pages/about.md

 ---
 # BI & Data Analyst Portfolio

 I'm Sameh Shehata, a seasoned BI & Data Analyst with over 15 years of experience transforming complex data into actionable insights.
-My unique background as an Aeronautical Telecommunication Officer at NANSC has instilled in me a passion for precision and a data-driven approach to problem-solving.
+My unique background as an Aeronautical Telecommunication Officer at NANSC,Egypt has instilled in me a passion for precision and a data-driven approach to problem-solving.

 ## Professional Summary